PX4/PX4-user_guide/en/sim_gazebo_classic/README.md

 ### Verbose Logging

-SITL fails silently when there is something wrong with the gazebo model.
+SITL fails silently when there is something wrong with the model.
 You can enable more verbose logging using `VERBOSE_SIM`, as shown:

 ```
 export VERBOSE_SIM=1
-make px4_sitl gazebo
+make px4_sitl gazebo-classic
 ```

 or

 ```
-VERBOSE_SIM=1 make px4_sitl gazebo
+VERBOSE_SIM=1 make px4_sitl gazebo-classic
 ```